pmndrs/react-spring/readme.md

 # Render props ⛑

 The Api is driven by render props.
-We offer both `render` and `children` as well as prop forwardwing (unrecognized props will be spread over the receiving component).
+We offer both `render` and `children` as well as prop forwarding (unrecognized props will be spread over the receiving component).
 You can use it like always (all the above examples), or in various patterns, for instance higher-order-render-props:

 ```jsx
 const Header = ({ children, bold, ...styles }) => (